(Credit: Sandbox Studio, Chicago)

 On 31 October 2017, the world will come together to celebrate one of the biggest mysteries of our Universe, dark matter, and you can play a part – don’t be left in the dark.

 Dark Matter Day will mark the global hunt for dark matter, the huge part of the Universe that scientists’ calculations tell us exists, but that has never been observed.

-Everything we can see around us and the matter that scientists can account for makes up just 15 percent of the Universe, the rest is a mystery that researchers across the globe are trying to solve.
+Everything we can see around us and the matter that scientists can account for makes up just five percent of the Universe, the rest is a mystery that researchers across the globe are trying to solve.